Charles Lawson: Personal life

-Lawson has been married twice, and has a daughter, Laura, from his first marriage to Suzie, which ended in divorce in 1994.
-His second marriage was to the makeup artist Lesley Bond, who died in 2010 sometime after they separated.
-He lives in Belfast with his partner, Debbie Stanley, having previously lived with her in Chester, Cheshire, for a number of years.
+Lawson has been married three times, and has a daughter, Laura, from his first marriage to Suzie, which ended in divorce in 1994.
+His second marriage was to the makeup artist Lesley Bond, who died from hypothermia following a fall in 2010 sometime after they separated.
+He lives in Prestbury in Cheshire with his third wife, Debbie Stanley, having previously lived with her in Chester for a number of years.

-Lawson is an Ulster loyalist.
+Lawson is an Ulster Unionist.
 In a 2008 programme, he admitted to supporting the actions of loyalist paramilitaries during the Ulster Workers' strike in 1974.

 On 8 October 2018, while portraying Inspector John Rebus in the play Rebus: Long Shadows in Edinburgh, Lawson suffered a minor stroke on stage, but recovered shortly afterwards.
+He claims the stroke left him with hearing and walking difficulties.
+He said, "I feel lucky to be alive, I was so scared I couldn't stop crying".
 He was subsequently replaced in the role by Ron Donachie.

-On 8 June 2022 he criticised England manager Gareth Southgate for allowing his players to take the knee in support of the Black Lives Matter movement before each match, branding Southgate a 'plonker' for doing so.
-He made the comments while being interviewed on British news channel GB News.